 Table 6 collects the SPN1 vs. TBM metrics results for the indicators presented in Sect.
-3 (Mean Absolute Error, MAE, Mean Bias Error, MBE and Root Mean Square Error, RMSE) in absolute and relative (to the mean TBM) values.
-Two Tables are presented: one for the case where SPN1 data is considered without applying the linear slope re-calibration factors and the other with this re-calibration applied as described above.
+3 (MAE, MBE and RMSE) in absolute and relative (to the mean TBM) values.
+Two tables are presented: one for the case where SPN1 data are considered without applying the linear slope recalibration factors and the other with this recalibration applied as described above.

-As expected, all error metrics get closer to 0, in particular MBE and rMBE, after applying the re-calibration factors.
-Relative MAE (rMAE) values after re-calibration are generally consistent among the different sites: for GHI (rMAE values are between 2.3 and 3.1 %) and DHI (6.5-7.2 %, except for Winster, 5.5 %) and DNI (7.3-9.0 %, 5.8 % for Golden and Addu Atoll).
+As expected, all error metrics get closer to 0, in particular MBE and rMBE, after the recalibration factors are applied. rMAE values after recalibration are generally consistent among the different sites: for GHI (rMAE values are between 2.3 and 3.1 %) and DHI (6.5-7.2 %, except for Winster, 5.5 %) and DNI (7.3-9.0 %, 5.8 % for Golden and Addu Atoll).